anovos/anovos-docs/docs/using-anovos/roadmap.md

 The key differentiating functionality of beta release would be the “Feature Wiki/ Feature Recommender” for data scientists and end-users to resolve their cold-start problems, which will immensely reduce their literature review time.

-The Beta release will also have another explainer of each attributes’ contribution in feature building which we call the “Attribute -> Feature” mapper.
+The Beta release will also have another capability named as Feature Stability estimator based on the composition of a given feature using set of attribute/s

 #### Details

 - **Data Ingest**
   - Microsoft Azure Blob Storage integration
   - Support for Avro and nested JSON files
-  - Support for additional data types: Time series, time stamps, RegEx
+  - Support for additional data types: Time stamps columns
 - **Data Cleaning and Transformation**
   - Parsing
   - Merging